 We’re looking with excitement to 2020!

-What could stop us?
+What could stop us now?

 We’re about 4 weeks into our next men’s cohort when the world shuts down for Covid.